stochasticHydroTools/DPPoissonTests/README.md

 **readFile** Optional, if present charge positions will be read from this file with the format X Y Z Charge. numberParticles lines will be read.
 Can be /dev/stdin to read from pipe.

 **noWall** Optional, if this flag is present particles will not be repelled by the wall.
+**triplyPeriodic** Optional, if this flag is present electrostatics will be solved with a triply periodic spectral ewald solver.
+Notice that many parameters are not needed in this mode and will be ignored.

-**split** The Ewald splitting parameter
+**split** The Ewald splitting parameter.
+It is mandatory if triply periodic mode is enabled.
 **Nxy** The number of cells in XY.
 If this option is present split must NOT be present, it will be computed from this.
+Nxy can be provided instead of split for doubly periodic mode.

 The following accuracy options are optional, the defaults provide a tolerance of 5e-4
 **support** Number of support cells for the interpolation kernel.
 Default is 10.
 **numberStandardDeviations** Gaussian truncation.
 Default is 4
-**tolerance** Determines the cut off for the near field section of the algortihm.
-Default is 1e-4
+**tolerance** In doubly periodic, determines the cut off for the near field section of the algortihm.
+In triply periodic mode this represents the overall accuracy of the solver.
+Default is 1e-4.
 **upsampling** The relation between the grid cell size and gt=sqrt(gw^2+1/(4*split^2)). h_xy= gt/upsampling. default is 1.2

 ### Python interface